AjayMT/jtrace/README.md

 ```

 `jtrace` records **local**, **instance** (if applicable) and **class** state at every execution step and serializes output into [TOML](https://github.com/toml-lang/toml) before sending it to the receiver.

+`jtrace` also more-or-less works with Kotlin: see [jtrace-kotlin-example](http://github.com/AjayMT/jtrace-kotlin-example).

 ### TODOs
 - `jtrace` does not trace code inside standard library classes.
 Which classes/namespaces to ignore should be a part of the `JTraceReceiver` interface.